Served: 11 months

 January 1884 to November 16, 1884.

-After the war, he continued his military affiliations with the Grand Army of the Republic (GAR), an association of Union veterans and the Soldiers’ and Sailors’ Memorial Association.
+After the war, Corporal Edgar continued his military affiliations with the Grand Army of the Republic (GAR), an association of Union veterans and the Soldiers’ and Sailors’ Memorial Association.
 On January 9, 1880, James was elected to the Board of Administration of the Soldiers’ and Sailors’ Memorial Association.

-He married July 2, 1868 and began a family.
-He worked for years as a teamster.
-In 1878, he (in his “night clothes”) chased a would-be burglar down the street.
-He cried for help, but none appeared, and a policeman showed up an hour later.
-Perhaps the memory of this event led him to join the Newport Police in January of 1884.
+James was married on July 2, 1868 and began a family.
+He worked for years as a Teamster.
+One night during 1878, while in his night clothes, he chased a would-be burglar down the street.
+He cried for help, but none appeared and the burglar escaped.
+Perhaps the memory of this event led him to join the Newport Police Department in January of 1884.

 Shortly after 3 a.m. on November 13, 1884 Patrolmen Edgar and John McCloud were making their rounds.
 When they arrived at Monmouth and Ringgold (now 8th) Streets they heard a strange noise coming from John B. Lock’s (the Chief’s brother) grocery store on the northeast corner.
 As Patrolman McCloud looked in the window, he spied three burglars.